locustio/locust/docs/running-in-debugger.rst

 Running tests in a debugger
 ===========================

 Running Locust in a debugger is extremely useful when developing your tests.
-Among other things, you can examine at a particular response or check some User instance variable.
+Among other things, you can examine a particular response or check some User instance variable.

 But debuggers sometimes have issues with complex gevent-applications like Locust, and there is a lot going on in the framework itself that you probably arent interested in.
 To simplify this, Locust provides a method called :py:func:`run_single_user <locust.debug.run_single_user>`: